 Keypad Controls: Phone keypad combinations which allow you to conduct a call without an interface.
 This feature only works for those who have called in with a Presenter or Assistant PIN.
 (See bottom of this page for more details.)

-Microphones: There are three settings for microphones - muted, local, or open mic.
+Microphones: There are three settings for microphones - Muted, Breakout, or Public mic.
 Callers can mute and unmute their microphones during a call by pressing “6” on their telephone keypad.

 Music (On/Off): Feature which plays music when callers dial in to a call.
 Located in the upper left corner of the Conductor Interface.
 Music cannot be turned on or off if there is only one caller on the line.